 And yet successive governments, Labour and Conservative alike, have treated immigration as something to be “tough on.”
 The framing is always about control, about reducing numbers, about “taking back our borders.”
-There is a massive gap between what the country needs and what politicians feel they can say, because admitting dependence on immigration clashes with a national self-image rooted in self-sufficiency.
+There is a massive gap between what the country relies on and what politicians feel they can say, because admitting dependence on immigration clashes with a national self-image rooted in self-sufficiency.

 When the Industrial Revolution swept through Europe and beyond, it rejigged the centre of power in most nations.
 The captains of industry had the money, and money meant influence.
 In France, the revolution had already decapitated the aristocracy.
 In the United States, there was no hereditary class to begin with, the industrialists were the new power.
 In Germany, two world wars and partition wiped the slate.
 Japan’s Meiji Restoration consciously dismantled feudal structures to industrialise.
 In each case, there was a rupture.
 The old order was displaced, sometimes violently, and new power structures emerged based on capital, capability, or democratic legitimacy.

-This is why deals still get done in private members’ clubs near Downing Street.
+Inheritance of that kind helps explain why deals still get done in private members’ clubs near Downing Street.
 Why a handful of schools, Eton, Harrow, Winchester, Westminster, still produce a wildly disproportionate share of prime ministers, cabinet members, judges, and newspaper editors.
 Why the House of Lords still exists, literally hereditary and appointed power sitting in the legislature.
 Most countries would find that absurd.
 England treats it as charming tradition.

 A complication worth acknowledging